-Before joining Chambers, Hannah obtained a First-Class law degree, followed by a Distinction in her LLM in Comparative and International Dispute Resolution, at Queen Mary, University of London.
+Before gaining tenancy at 3 Hare Court in October 2019, Hannah obtained a First-Class law degree, followed by a Distinction in her LLM in Comparative and International Dispute Resolution, at Queen Mary, University of London.
 Hannah worked as a paralegal and research assistant to a construction silk.
 Additionally, she has worked as a legal intern at a software company in London and the litigation, banking and finance departments of a Kuala-Lumpur based law firm.

 Hannah is developing a broad practice covering all areas of commercial law.
 She regularly appears in the County Court, High Court and before Insolvency and Company Court Judges in a range of insolvency and bankruptcy matters and general commercial claims.

 Hannah has recently recorded a webinar on the remuneration of the officer holder for R3’s Introduction to Insolvency eLearning Series.
 She has written articles on how company voluntary arrangements (CVAs) fit with the current approach of “rescue culture” for companies facing financial difficulties due to coronavirus and remote hearings of winding-up and bankruptcy petitions under the Temporary Insolvency Practice Direction.

 She also regularly contributes with Richard Samuel to Legalmondo, a platform for international legal services.
 Their most recent guide concerns the effects of Brexit on jurisdiction and enforcement of judgments between the UK and EU member states.